bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Aaron van Wirdum: 00:38:02

 Too many worms for now.
 Let's move on to more worms.

-Sjors Provoost: 00:38:07
+Ruben Somsen: 00:38:07

 Delicious.